-As was first established in McKenzie v McKenzie, the term is used to describe a lay or competent person able to provide guidance within a court setting where such presence is contributory to the expedience of justice.
+First coined in McKenzie v McKenzie, the term is used to describe a lay or competent person able to provide guidance within a court setting where their presence is required for the expedience of justice.

-Typically speaking, a McKenzie Friend is lawfully permitted to:
+A McKenzie Friend is lawfully permitted to:

-- Provide moral support
+Provide moral support

-- Assist with case papers
+Assist with case papers

-- Quietly advise on any aspect of the conduct of a case
+Quietly advise on any aspect of the conduct of a case

 The McKenzie Friend is a close relative of the litigant

 “Litigants can enter into lawful agreements to pay fees to McKenzie Friends for the provision of reasonable assistance in court or out of court by, for instance, carrying out clerical or mechanical activities, such as photocopying documents, preparing bundles, delivering documents to opposing parties or the court, or the provision of legal advice in connection with court proceedings.”

-And while recovery of costs from the opposing party are not typically recoverable where a case is successful and where an audience before the court has been granted, those costs can be recovered under Rule 48.6(2)(3)(a)(ii) of the Civil Procedure Rules.
+While recovery of costs from the opposing party are not typically recoverable where a case is successful and where an audience before the court has been granted, those costs can be recovered under Rule 48.6(2)(3)(a)(ii) of the Civil Procedure Rules.